MOTHERLOVER

 And that is absolutely true if newborns are kept swaddled and are only fed every 5-6 hours for the first few days or weeks of their lives.
 Have I ever seen this happen?
 No, not really.

 And I say not really because I actually have seen really sleepy babies whose parents struggle to wake them up and babies who will sleep five to six hours at a time.
-But if this happens, the first check-up on day three with either the midwife, family doctor or pediatrician will show that the baby will have lost a lot of weight so then their care providers begin monitoring them very closely.
-They will always recommend supplementation and a breastfeeding clinic, where baby are monitored daily for weight gain.
+But if this happens, the first check-up on day three with either the midwife, family doctor or pediatrician will show that the baby will have lost a lot of weight so then their care providers begin monitoring them very closely and it becomes Operation Feed That Baby ‘Round The Clock.
+They will always recommend supplementation and a breastfeeding clinic, where baby is monitored daily for weight gain.
 The breastfeeding clinics give lots of great suggestions and tips for pumping, formula feeding, feeding schedules, etc. There are also incredible private lactation consultants that you can have in your home to get even more personalized care and who are willing to help.
 I think I’d be hard-pressed to find a family who doesn’t actively seek support for their baby if feeding seems minimal or a family who wasn’t intercepted by a care provider because there is a concern with the amount of food being taken in or supply being created by the person nursing -- and all of this, in my experience and from where I stand, is really independent of swaddling.

-So, all of that being said, I, Janalee, a doula, do suggest swaddling to get longer stretches of sleep out of babies.
+So, once weight is good and feeding is figured out, I, Janalee, a doula not a medical care professional so take my opinion and do what you like, do suggest swaddling to get longer stretches of sleep out of babies.
 Sometimes newborns wake themselves up if they are scratching themself or if they stretch their arms and legs out and don’t feel that they’re in the womb anymore -- you might have seen a baby do the big shake, which is a falling reflex triggered by not feeling an ‘edge’ or limit anymore of being inside a belly.
+They have super short sleep cycles so the swaddle can help them link sleep cycles independently and have better, deeper sleeps.

 If you’re using the zip-up or velcro swaddles then it’s pretty straight-forward in terms of methodology, but swaddling with muslins is definitely an art.

 Also, on the topic of swaddling, there’s quite a big discussion sometimes with parents about their babies wanting and liking having their arms free.
 Some will assume the newborn wants their arms up and out because they’re so squirmy and eager to get those little hands free.
 I remind parents that that’s exactly what babies were doing while still in the womb; they were constantly squirming and stretching their arms and legs, trying to see what their world is all about..
 And they found deep comfort in knowing that you were always there.
 So same thing with swaddling, yes the babies are trying to wiggle around and it looks like they’re trying to ‘get free’ but they’re just repeating some of the only movements they know and there truly is a sense of relaxation that comes from testing and feeling that same resistance and push-back that they’ve known for the last ten months of their lives.
-When parents are trying to get sleep, I like to swaddle the baby so they can help with Operation Get Some Rest: the swaddle helps there be a squirm-squirm-back-to-sleep rather than a squirm-squirm-stir-need-to-be-soothed.
+When parents are trying to get sleep, I like to swaddle so it’s a squirm-squirm-back-to-sleep rather than a squirm-squirm-stir-need-to-be-soothed.

-If you are swaddling a newborn, I always suggest unwrapping them every 2 to 3 hours if they haven’t woken up to offer them a feed.
-Once they’re released from their cocoon, can move their arms and legs and feel that temperature change, then they’re often ready and looking for a feed.
-We want to still try and respect and mimic a normal, healthy feeding schedule of a newborn which is at least every 2 to 3 hours which will help baby’s weight stay on track, which will help to stimulate breast milk production and swaddling can just help eeveryone get a little bit of rest in between when needed.
+If you are swaddling a newborn, I always suggest unwrapping them every 2.5 hours if they haven’t woken up to offer them a feed.
+Once they’re released from their cocoon, they can move their arms and legs and feel that temperature change, then they’re often ready and looking for a feed but would have otherwise kept sleeping.
+We want to still try and respect and mimic a normal, healthy feeding schedule of a newborn which is at least every 2 to 3 hours which will help baby’s weight stay on track, which will help to stimulate breast milk production *and* the more they feed 2.5-3 during the day, the longer they sleep overnight so basically swaddling rocks.
+We swaddle from whenever weight and feeding is good, until they can roll from back to tummy which is anywhere between 4 and 6 months.
+But we’ll talk about that before I offboard you.